Introduction

 -

-Gather a Phillips head screwdriver, a 14 mm socket wrench, a door boot spring tool, needle nose pliers, and a multimeter.
+Gather a 6-in-1 screwdriver, a digital multimeter, a 14 mm socket, a door boot spring tool, and needle nose pliers.

 -